-“I really enjoy the fast paced environment that I am working in,” says Taisha Tolliver ’11, a graduate of Widener Law’s Harrisburg campus who now works as an associate at Swartz Campbell LLC in Philadelphia in the workers compensation group.
+“I really enjoy the fast paced environment that I am working in,” says Taisha Tolliver ’11, a graduate of Widener Law’s Harrisburg campus who now works as an associate at Burns White LLC in Cherry Hill, New Jersey.

 During her time at Widener Law, Taisha participated in the Trial Advocacy Honor Society